Technology-Notes/zacmanchester-kicksat-wiki/Getting-started-with-the-Sprite-Development-Kit.md

     ![Open](https://dl.dropbox.com/u/19178351/GItHub%20Wiki%20Pictures/HowTo_Open.jpg)

 3. Looking at the source code, you'll notice two functions - "setup" and "loop".
 This is how all Arduino/Energia programs are structured.
-The setup code will run once when the microcontroller starts up, and then the loop code will run repeatedly thereafter.
-This code is configured to blink an LED attached to pin 14, but on the Sprite the LED is attached to pin 5.
-Replace the three instances of "14" with 5".
+The setup code will run one time when the microcontroller first starts up.
+The loop code will then run repeatedly until the microcontroller is powered off.
+The code we've just opened is configured to blink an LED attached to pin 14, but on the Sprite the LED is attached to pin 5.
+Let's replace the three instances of "14" with "5".

     ![Blink](https://dl.dropbox.com/u/19178351/GItHub%20Wiki%20Pictures/HowTo_Blink.png)